 Judith Brin Ingber is an international expert on Israeli and Jewish dance.
 Learn about her upcoming events, recent articles and more.

 With authors from Seeing Israeli and Jewish Dance offering papers at the recent Conney Conference on Jewish Arts in Los Angeles, it was also great to have the book available.
-Judith Brin Ingber, Nina Spiegel and Janice Ross’s papers are all available on The Conney Project website, here.
+Judith Brin Ingber, Nina Spiegel and Janice Ross’s presentations are all available on The Conney Project website, here.

 Judith presented her paper about Baruch Agadati, pictured in the poster, the first Hebrew Dancer, and Boris Aronson, who costumed Agadati (seen in the poster), and was later remembered for his Fiddler on the Roof set design.
 Watch the Conney Conference videos here.
 For more information, conneyproject.wisc.edu.